 - Hypnotherapy: Also known as hypnobirthing, this procedure is reported to reduce labor pain and average labor length.
 It is done through hypnosis, leveraging on the belief that fear leads to tension which then leads to worsened pain.
 So, getting rid of labor fears is at the crux of this technique.
 While further research is still needed to evaluate the actual effects that hypnosis has on labor pains, there’s no doubt that it has a position in natural pain management.

 - Meditation: This works similarly to hypnotherapy in that the main aim is to help you get rid of your fears about labor pains.
 Because every woman’s labor is different, the type of meditation engaged in will vary.
-It could entail chanting, visualization, measured breathing, reflection or just listening to music.
+It could entail chanting, visualization, measured breathing, reflection, or just listening to music.

 - Water Birth: This is the process of giving birth in a birthing pool that’s filled with warm water.
 Countless women have reported that having a water birth helped to greatly reduce the pain they experienced.
-A physician or midwife must assist you through a water birth as it is risky.
+A physician or midwife must assist you through a water birth as it can be risky.

 - Classic Epidural: This is one of the most common methods of pain relief.
 It is a type of anesthetic that blocks pain in a particular area of your body.
 It is injected through a catheter that’s placed around your spine.
 This process almost completely eliminates labor pain.
 Once labor is over and the catheter is removed, you may experience back pain and continuing numbness.
 It’s important to note that epidurals have many potential side effects.